 - Dogs require exercise, which is also of benefit to dog owners.
 Interestingly, surveys have shown that cat owners are as active as dog owners.

 - Pets require love and attention.
-Pet owners enjoy having somebody to care and look after.
+Pet owners enjoy having somebody to care for and look after.
 Pets give lonely owners a sense of purpose.

 - With correct supervision from parents, pets can teach children about the responsibility of caring for a living creature.